yssource/crp/src/idioms/null/sentinel_values.md

 Many designs in C++ borrow the convention from C of using a null pointer as a sentinel value for a method that returns owned pointers.
-For example, a method that parses a large structure may produce `std::nullptr` in the case of failure.
+For example, a method that parses a large structure may produce `nullptr` in the case of failure.

 A similar situation in Rust would make use of the type `Option<Box<LargeStructure>>`.